-Sometimes our bank accounts aren’t as full as we need them to be.
+But sometimes, our bank accounts aren’t as full as we need them to be.
 Bills need to be paid, an extra medical payment crops up and needs to be covered, or even worse: your car breaks down.

 Today I will go through what Moves does for drivers like us—along with the upsides and downsides of using them.

 This post is sponsored by Moves but, as always, opinions are our own.

-What is Moves?
+What is Moves Financial?

 So, what is Moves?
 On their website, they state:

 “Moves exists to focus on the gig worker.
 We’ve built a world-class, all-in-one financial app to help gig workers manage their business and work towards getting ahead together.”

 - Access your weekly payouts up to two days early